Relational dialectics theory (RDT) is a communication theory. The 4 key features of RDT are: contradiction, totality

 Relational dialectics tell us that:

-- Jane is experiencing an internal contradiction: Jane and her parents (the couple) are facing a tension between one another.
+- Jane is experiencing an internal contradiction: Jane and her parents (the couple) are facing am interpersonal communication tension between one another.

-- There is a Cando-Secrecy tension: Jane feels the tension of wanting to date boys but also cannot do this without lying to her parents.
+- There is a Cando-Secrecy tension: Jane feels the interpersonal communication tension of wanting to date boys but also cannot do this without lying to her parents.

 Sarah might identify this tension and work with Jane on issues of candor and secrecy.
 They may discuss how Jane can talk to her parents about her desires more openly.
 Similarly, Sarah might ask Jane to bring her parents into school so they can have a discussion about the struggles of parenting adolescents.

 A media studies student might use relational dialectics theory in an essay examining relationships in a movie:

 - Example: John is studying how media depicts relationships in one of his courses.
-He decides to use RDT to examine relationships in the film The Lion King.
+He decides to use relational dialectics theory to examine relationships in the film The Lion King.
 He examines how Simba, the main character, feels a tension between his duty to his family and tribe, and his desire to be independent from them.

 John uses relational dialectics to show: